XavierGimenez/parallel-coordinates-r-vega/README.md

 From a multidimensional dataset to a parallel coordinates chart.
 Data wrangling phase dedicated to fix some inconsistent data and generate a csv and json versions of the curated dataset.

-Then vega.js is used by calling the node.js utility vg2svg for rendering the static visualization image. vega
+Then vega.js is used by calling the node.js utility vg2svg for rendering the static visualization image.

 ## Basic Setup and execution

-### Installataon of vega.js
+### Installation of vega.js

 Vega needs to be installed in the main folder of the project, as follows (From https://github.com/vega/vega):